Reasons to Give Employees a Pay Increase: The Bottom Line

 When Armour’s clients are considering reasons to give employees raises, he encourages them to look at several things, such as:

 - What’s spent to replace employees who have left

 - The cost of losing repeat customers who have become dissatisfied

 - The cost of fixing mistakes by workers who were not motivated

 “That is big money to a business,” says Armour.
-When that money is redirected into paying workers more, he says, “that money not only offsets better wages, but it often offsets them five, 10 or many times over.”
+When that money is redirected into pay increases for employees, he says, “that money not only offsets better wages, but it often offsets them five, 10 or many times over.”

 If raising workers’ pay will enable you to bring on talent capable of adding to your revenue or streamlining your costs, the salary increase may pay for itself.
-One such example is JMJ Phillip Group, an executive search firm.
+One such example involved JMJ Phillip Group, an executive search firm.

 The firm, which focuses on manufacturing and the supply chain, did some analysis on worker salaries, about 15 percent of whom were hourly workers, says Dennis Theodorou, vice president of operations.
 The results prompted the firm to raise hourly worker pay by about 25 percent.
 There was good reason to give employees raises, says Theodorou, because the market was “extremely competitive.”

-At the same time that it bumped up worker pay, JMJ also raised its expectations about their employees expectations.
+At the same time that it bumped up worker pay, JMJ also raised expectations for their employees.
 When the company increased wages for existing employees, for instance, it often provided coaching and employee training.

 The goal was to empower employees to make a stronger contribution to the company by improving its customer service and internal processes, says Theodorou.
 In hiring 10 to 15 people, the company also developed a multi-step process that provides added insight to a candidate’s character.